the editors

 published in

-With Issue 10, our golden Jubilee, we celebrate ten editions of independent, multilingual writing that have crossed languages, borders, and expectations.
-In a time when culture is flattened into opinion and noise, The European Review of Books keeps a space for reflection alive — made by writers, editors, and readers who believe Europe deserves better critique, the…
+With Issue Ten, our golden Jubilee, we celebrate ten editions of independent, multilingual writing that crosses languages, borders and expectations.
+At a time when culture is flattened into opinion and noise, the European Review of Books is a space for reflection — a space inhabited by writers, editors and readers who believe Europe deserves better critique and…

 -